AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-rule-set-reference/c-ir-rule-set-reference.md

 ## Managing rule set files {#section-e8ce976b56404c009496426fd334d23d}

 One rule set file can be attached to each material catalog with the catalog attribute `attribute::RuleSetFile`.
 While you can edit the rule set file at any time, the image server recognizes the changes only when the associated material catalog is reloaded.
-This happens when the Platform Server is started or restarted and whenever the primary catalog file (which has a [!DNL .ini] file suffix) is modified or 'touched' (to change the file date).
+This happens when the [!DNL Platform Server] is started or restarted and whenever the primary catalog file (which has a [!DNL .ini] file suffix) is modified or 'touched' (to change the file date).

 ## Examples {#section-c4142a41f5cd4ff799a72fbc130c3700}